This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 Take a scenic tour from Ollantaytambo to Machu Picchu on board Peru rail.
 This magical trip through The Sacred Valley is not to be missed.

-The Lares Trek followed by the train
+The Lares Trek followed by scenic train

-The Lares Trek had been magical, from sleeping under the milky way to sharing Coca leaves, and later learning they are the raw ingredient for cocaine, with locals.
-The lesser taken hike around the Cusco region of Peru had far surpassed my expectations, and I couldn’t believe just how few other tourists we had encountered on the route.
+The Lares Trek had been magical, from sleeping under the Milky Way to sharing Coca leaves and later learning they are the raw ingredient for cocaine with locals.
+The lesser-taken hike around the Cusco region of Peru had far surpassed my expectations, and I couldn’t believe just how few other tourists we had encountered on the route.

-At over 30km long and peaking at a 4800-metre altitude it had been a rewarding challenge yet right then, as much as I am a sucker for beautiful train rides, my mind was more focused on being clean than being amazed.
+At over 30km long and peaking at a 4800-metre altitude, it had been a rewarding challenge, yet right then, as much as I am a sucker for beautiful train rides, my mind was more focused on being clean than being amazed.

 Within a few minutes of pulling out of Ollantaytambo station, however, that had all changed.

-After spending the past few days admiring rugged landscapes, clear lakes and snow topped mountains of the Andes out of breath due to the altitude, now being able to sit back in comfort and marvel out the window all seemed too easy.
+After spending the past few days admiring rugged landscapes, clear lakes and snow-topped mountains of the Andes out of breath due to the altitude, now being able to sit back in comfort and marvel out the window all seemed too easy.

 Not that I was complaining.